What Is Cybersecurity? A Gentle Introduction For Small Businesses

 For better or worse, some people are really good at socially engineering others.

 Protection against this type of attack often falls to software-based detection measures such as endpoint detection and response (EDR).
-Host and network firewalls are also critical to defending against these attacks, but there are tradeoffs.
+Firewalls are also critical to defending against these attacks, but there are tradeoffs.
 That’s why we recommend using a layered approach to cyber defense, which we cover in our educational content and support with our services.

 Another challenge for small businesses is keeping systems fully patched and updated.
 This might sound like a trivial thing; doesn’t Windows update itself?